 15. Go Social on Facebook

-Almost every seller on Etsy has a superb presence on Facebook.
-There’re several reasons to advertise your store through Facebook.
+Almost every seller on Etsy has a superb Facebook presence.
+There are several reasons to advertise your store through Facebook.

 You can use the free resource known as Facebook Marketplace, which displays your ads within a radius of 80km from your location.
 Or you could opt for the paid Facebook Business pages.